Life As A Sondheim

 Photo of student standing with research presentation at URCAD campus event.

-Sondheim Scholar, Wayne Heavener, presents research at Undergraduate Research and Creative Achievement Day (URCAD) held each spring at UMBC.
-Students have the opportunity to present research, gain experience through internships and service-learning.
+Sondheim Scholar Wayne Heavener presents research at Undergraduate Research and Creative Achievement Day (URCAD) held each spring at UMBC.

 Sondheim Public Affairs Scholars receive intensive advising and mentoring.
 Each student is treated as an individual who has unique strengths and needs.
-Dr. Ian G. Anson, Interim Director, and Associate Director, Jessica Cook, are always available for advising Scholars.
+Dr. Laura Antkowiak, Director, and Associate Director, Jessica Cook, are always available for advising Scholars.
 Both have been recognized at UMBC and at the UMD system level for their commitment to student support and mentoring.

 With faculty and staff assistance, Scholars are accepted at high-quality, professional graduate and law schools, compete successfully for prestigious awards, such as the Truman Scholarship, and are linked to excellent first jobs in public service fields.